dagflow-team/dayabay-analysis/README.md

 Directory [results/](results) contain reference results of fitting and plotting of best fits.

+### Fitting scripts

+Each file contain information about best fit under assumption certain model configurations.
+Configurations are described in [scripts/README.md](scripts/README.md).
+Also, configurations are described before starting the fit command in shell script.

+After running script from [scripts/](scripts), you may want to compare results with [results/fits/](results/fits).
+Central values of best fit are stored under key `xdict`.
+Errors of best fit are stored under key `errordict` (errors obtained from covariance matrix) or `errordict_profiled` (errors obtained with Minos algorithm).

+### Plotting scripts

+This directory contains results of running [plots/plot_fit_2d.py](plots/plot_fit_2d.py) and [plots/plot_fit_dayabay_asimov.py] with file [results/fits/fit-result-stat-example.yaml](results/fits/fit-result-stat-example.yaml).

 ## On a χ² choice of function

 We provide a few various definitions of the χ² function (statistic) for the analysis.
 Please, note, that [the official result](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.130.161802) is using Combined Neyman-Pearson's χ² with free (unconstrained) antineutrino spectrum and systematics propagated via the nuisance terms.
 For more details check third script from [scripts/fit_dayabay_dgm.sh](scripts/fit_dayabay_dgm.sh) or second script from [scripts/fit_dayabay_iminuit_data.sh](scripts/fit_dayabay_iminuit_data.sh).